Table of Contents

 Athens Coffee Shops

-Despite the prevalence of cafes serving darkly roasted Greek coffee, Athens has specialty coffee shops if you know where to find them.
+Despite the prevalence of cafes serving darkly roasted Greek coffee, Athens has numerous specialty coffee shops if you know where to find them.
 This is great news for sophisticated coffee drinkers who seek well-crafted cappuccinos, flat whites and cold brews during their travels.

-Check out our Athens cafe guide to find out where to drink specialty coffee during your visit.
+Read our Athens cafe guide to find out where to drink specialty coffee during your visit.

 Athens Bars